La viuda joven: Plot

 "The Young Widow" is about a mysterious woman who has become a celebrity by marrying Baron Von Parker.
 She has an enormous fortune inherited from her last three husbands.
 With no known family, the Baroness "Inma Von Parker" is an enigmatic woman of extraordinary beauty that captivates men with incredible magnetism and charm.
 Her calm personality and self-control give her the ability to handle all situations around her, but also make her a suspect of having murdered her former husbands; however, nobody has ever been able to prove this.
 "Alejandro" is a police detective of humble origin, with a bright career in the Homicide Unit.
 Marked by betrayal, "Alejandro" has remained unmarried because of the woman who left him heartbroken.

 "Inma Von Parker" is suspected of orchestrating the death of her fourth husband.
 The press, the "Humboldt" family, and the Police Force are constantly, almost aggressively, seeking any clues that would finally help to clarify the secret of "The Young Widow" and expose her for the murderer that everybody thinks she is.
 The case is assigned to detective "Alejandro Abraham".
 Here the tragic past that both of them share comes to light.
 Inma sees her salvation in the man who she once loved, but the detective "Abraham" does not feel the same way any more.
 "Alejandro" is too hurt, so he takes on the case against the woman who unexpectedly disappeared from his life – leaving him waiting at the church's altar during their wedding celebration- promising to get revenge upon her, and reveal her truly evil face to the world.
 Despite taking several years to get over the incident, ironically, after nine years, Inma reappears just as he meets "Abril Armas", a charming woman who has renewed his life and reawakened in him the hope of making a home.

 The crime perpetrated against Inma Von Parker's latest husband is a puzzle.
 Another husband dead.
 Another case out of which she comes victorious.
 Everything points to "Inma Von Parker", but there's nothing concrete to incriminate her.
 Then, several questions rise up in Alejandro's mind, bothering him like a stone in a shoe: is Inmaculada innocent or guilty?.

 The Baroness tries to get the detective emotionally wrapped, for she knows that their once great love is also their great enemy.
 A relationship of love and fear, passion and mistrust.
 Alejandro is obsessed with finding ways to catch Inmaculada or her accomplice.
-The detective is about to solve the riddle, but each time a witness can unravel part of the mystery, something happens to them: they vanish, change their minds, or die!
+The detective is about to solve the riddle, but each time a witness can unravel part of the mystery, something happens to them: they vanish, change their minds, or die.

 Alejandro has to choose between a passionate love or serene love, a mysterious woman or a devoted wife.
-Two very different women that will fight a war without truce for the love of the same man.